 If you want a soft burfi then you can add ghee just as it is.
 Stir well again for the mixture to absorb the ghee.

 13. The mixture thickens and you can see lot of pores (bubbles) in the mixture.
-The mixture completely leaves the sides now.
+The mixture completely leaves the sides now and becomes heavy.
+It becomes a mass.
 If you cook past this stage, burfi will break or become powder.

-- Choose good quality besan or gram flour.
+1. Choose good quality besan (gram flour).
 Taste the flour first & then use it.
 Store bought gram flour goes rancid too fast & tastes bitter.
 If you have a flour mill near by then you can also mill chana dal.

-- I have used fresh coconut in the recipe.
+2. I have used fresh coconut in the recipe.
 You can also use the same amount of desiccated coconut or cashew or almond powder.
-To make the nut powder simply pound them in a spice jar or blender.
+To make the nut powder simply pulse them in a spice jar or blender.
 Do not over blend as the nuts release oils.

-- My mom always made 7 cups burfi that has a slight crunch like the traditional mysore pak.
+3. My mom always made 7 cups burfi that has a slight crunch like the traditional Mysore pak.
 That is the texture the recipe yields.
 Pouring hot ghee to the bubbling mixture will give that texture.

 Related Recipes